chains-project/semanticanary/README.md

 ## Overview

 Semanticanary is a Java-based project designed to detect semantic changes in dependency updates.
-It was developed as part of the Master's thesis of [Leonard Husmann](https://www.github.com/leonardhusmann) "Detecting Semantic Changes in Dependency Updates" at the [KTH Royal Institute of Technology](https://www.kth.se).
+It was developed as part of the Master's thesis of [Leonard Husmann](https://www.github.com/leonardhusmann) "Detecting Semantic Changes in Dependency Updates" at the [KTH Royal Institute of Technology](https://www.kth.se) available [here](https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-367525).

 ## Prerequisites
 - Java 17 or higher